LSC-ALAN/SURE/README.md

 # SURE

 SURE is a local feature matching model with uncertainty estimation.
-This repository provides the PyTorch model, Lightning testing/training entrypoints, a single-pair demo, and optional ONNX deployment scripts.
+This repository provides the PyTorch model, Lightning testing/training entrypoints, a single-pair demo.

 ## Installation